 Urinary retention, or difficulty urinating, happens when your dog is unable to pass urine normally.
 This can be exceptionally uncomfortable for your dog and is a medical emergency.

-Dr. Jerry Klein, Chief Veterinary Officer, urges owners to contact their veterinarian anytime they suspect that their dogs might be having difficulty urinating.
+Dr. Jerry Klein, Chief Veterinary Officer for the AKC, urges owners to contact their veterinarian anytime they suspect that their dogs might be having difficulty urinating.

-Once you have contacted your veterinarian and have set up an tie to come in, understanding the possible causes can help prepare you for your visit.
+Once you have contacted your veterinarian and have set up an time to come in, understanding the possible causes can help prepare you for your visit.

 As you research urinary retention, you may come across a few different terms that can be confusing, especially functional urinary retention versus mechanical.